tanmay-exists/portfolio/README.md

-this is a portfolio website (not mine) built using react and used threejs models and gsap for animations
+This is a prototype of a portfolio website built using react and used threejs models and gsap for animations